otterera/utl-secam/README.md

 - `SC_SAVE_ANNOTATED_ON_DETECT=1` / `SC_SAVE_RAW_ON_DETECT=1`
 - `SC_SAVE_INTERVAL_SEC=0.5` (default raised from 0.05 to reduce SD wear/CPU)
 - `SC_MAX_SAVED_IMAGES=1000`
+Notes:
+- The dashboard shows annotated images.
+Clicking a thumbnail opens the raw image at `/captures_raw/<file>` when available; it falls back to the annotated copy.

 Adaptive exposure (Picamera2)
 - `SC_ADAPTIVE_SENSITIVITY=1`